fhdm-dev/scoppy/docs/wiki/fscope-250k5-v2.md

 ---
-title: FScope 250k5-V2
+title: FScope-250k5
 ---

-The _FScope 250k5-V2_ is a 2 channel oscilloscope analog front end for use with the Raspberry Pi Pico and Scoppy Android app.
+The _FScope-250k5_ is a 2 channel oscilloscope analog front end for use with the Raspberry Pi Pico or Pico W and the Scoppy Android app.

 ### Features and Specifications
 - Input impedance: 1M Ohm / 22pF